joshbegley/nyt-latest/README.md

 `The match, which Newcastle won 3-1, was littered with contentious decisions in the absence of VAR.`\
 https://nytimes.com/athletic/7050839/2026/02/16/referee-kavanagh-villa-newcastle-premier-league/

-**Pierre Crinon suspended by French hockey federation for antics after Wilson fight**\
+**French hockey player removed from Olympic team for violating 'Olympic spirit' after fight**\
 `The incident occurred in the last 10 minutes of the Canada-France preliminary-round game on Sunday.`\
 https://nytimes.com/athletic/7050885/2026/02/16/french-pierre-crinon-suspended-hockey-olympics-fighting/